marciobbj/ia-local-bridge/README.md

 # IA Local Bridge

 A simple desktop AI client built with Electron and React.
-Connect to your favorite AI models—whether cloud-based or running locally—in a beautiful, minimalist interface.
+Connect to your favorite AI models—whether cloud-based or running locally, in a beautiful, minimalist interface.

 ![IA Local Bridge Screenshot](./imgs/screenshot_one.png)